illegalprime/nixos-on-arm/README.md

 ## What Doesn't Work

 1. nix channels are also not packaged with the image for some reason do `nix-channel --update`
-2. there are no binary caches, so you must build everything yourself :'(
-3. there's still a good amount of x86 stuff that gets in there accidentally
+2. there's still a good amount of x86 stuff that gets in there accidentally
-4. bluetooth on the raspberry pi zeros (and likely on all the other platforms)
+3. bluetooth on the raspberry pi zeros (and likely on all the other platforms)
-5. other OTG modules are not implemented yet

 ## What Needs to Be Done